Russia is quitting the International Space Station. What happens next in the great beyond? | CBC News

 With Russian forces shelling Ukrainian cities, and Western sanctions hitting Moscow's economy, there had been rumblings about Russia quitting the ISS for a while.

-Yuri Borisov, who leads Russia's state-controlled space corporation Roscosmos, made the announcement about Moscow's planned departure from the initiative Tuesday during a meeting with Putin.
+Yuri Borisov, who leads Russia's state-controlled Roscosmos, made the announcement about Moscow's planned departure from the initiative Tuesday during a meeting with Putin.

 Russia, Borisov said, would honour all of its current operational commitments before leaving.